karunaav/Calorie-Plate-Ai/README.md

-# DeepSeek Computer Vision Calorie Calculator
+# Computer Vision Calorie Calculator

 This project is a small full-stack demo: